 Your client is heading home, minding his own business, when he comes across what appears to be a homeless man sleeping on a bench at the metro station.
 Sticking out of the man’s coat pocket is a shiny… Read More

 The judge doesn’t like my idea of a “grace period.”
 In fact, he chuckles when I propose it: “I have never seen any case law on that,” he says.
 I was not trying to be funny.
-My client… Read More
+My… Read More

 How can you not love the criminal defenses?
 With the government burdened with proving every element of an offense beyond a reasonable doubt, one criminal defense strategy is to challenge the identity of the perpetrator.
-Yes, says the… Read More
+Yes, says… Read More

 Assuming you did nothing to encourage or instigate the activity, there is nothing illegal about being present during the commission of a crime.
-There is also no duty, upon coming across a crime in progress, to prevent that… Read More
+There is also no duty, upon coming across a crime in progress, to prevent… Read More